- やさしい日本語

 Therefore, they are required to meet a certain level of skill in a specific industrial field and also have a certain level of Japanese language proficiency.

-Although the period of technical training is fixed, if the occupation is the same, it is possible to transition to Specified Skilled Worker (i).
+Technical intern training has a fixed period, but if the job type is the same, it can be transferred to Specified Skilled Worker (i).

-If you are granted Specified Skilled Worker (ii), there will be no limit on the period of stay and you will be allowed to bring your family with you, so you will be able to continue working for a long time.
+If you become a Specified Skilled Worker (ii), there is no upper limit to the renewal of your period of stay, and you will be allowed to bring your family with you, so you will be able to continue working for a long time.

 The organizations involved in Specified Skills and Technical Intern Training are often confused, but these also have different objectives and obligations, and the organizations involved are also different.